Certain exact many-body results for Hubbard model ground states testable in small quantum dot arrays: Flat Band Ferromagnetic and Nonferromagnetic Degeneracy

 Then we have the following theorem:

 Consider the Hubbard model Eq. (\ref{eqn:h2}) with $n$ lattice sites such that the single-hole ground state is $k$-fold degenerate.
-Then for $h$ holes and some total spin $s$, with $2s\le h\le k$, if the quantities given in eq. (\ref{eqn:nfnd}) satisfy $N_f>N_d$, then there will exist a spin $s$ ground state that is degenerate with the ferromagnetic ground state.
+Then for $h$ holes and some total spin $s$, with $2s\le h\le k$, if the quantities given in eqs. (\ref{eqn:nf}) and (\ref{eqn:nd}) satisfy $N_f>N_d$, then there will exist a spin $s$ ground state that is degenerate with the ferromagnetic ground state.